-ERASMUS University charter s a document issued by European Commission and it permits higher education institutions to take part in activities of ERASMUS programme.
+ERASMUS University charter (ECHE) is issued by European Commission and it permits higher education institutions to take part in activities of ERASMUS programme.
 Latvian Christian Academy awarded with the enlarged ERASMUS Charter for Higher Education (renewed) in 2021.
 The text of the Charter available here.

 ERASMUS University charter permits following activities:

-- To organize mobility of students, academics and personnel,
+- To organize study mobility of students, academics and personnel,

-- To apply for multisided projects, nets, additional activities and undertakings,
+- To apply for international projects, networks, additional activities.

 The charter describes basic principles which the higher education institution has to follow when ERASMUS programme activities are organized and carried out.